fAtsteD/reporting/README.md

 -   reporting - settings for reporting (have different class for them):
     -   login - user login to the account
     -   password - password to the account
+    -   api-url - main url to the reporting api
-    -   url - main url to the reporting
+    -   site-url - main url to the reporting site
+    -   suburl-auth - related suburl to the some of part
-    -   suburl_auth - related suburl to the some of part
+    -   suburl-logout - related suburl to the some of part
-    -   suburl_categories - related suburl to the some of part
+    -   suburl-categories - related suburl to the some of part
-    -   suburl_projects - related suburl to the some of part
+    -   suburl-projects - related suburl to the some of part
-    -   suburl_init - related suburl to the some of part
+    -   suburl-init - related suburl to the some of part
-    -   suburl_get_report - related suburl to the some of part
+    -   suburl-get-report - related suburl to the some of part
-    -   suburl_add_task - related suburl to the some of part
+    -   suburl-add-task - related suburl to the some of part
+    -   suburl-page-login - related suburl to the page
+-   default-type - default type, setted if task does not have
+-   default-project - default project, setted if task does not have

 Example: